xShadowBlade/emath.js/documentation/docs/install.md

 import { Game } from "emath.js";
 ```

 > Warning (experimental): If you are using typescript with webpack, you could import from ``"emath.js/ts"``, ``"emath.js/ts/game"``, or ``"emath.js/ts/pixiGame"`` and compile from source instead.
-This fixes a bug that causes unexpected behavior when working with the E instance.
+This fixes a bug that causes unexpected behavior when working with the Decimal instance.

 ### Include using CDN